 Do not submit tables and graphs as a photograph.
-Tables should be set within the text.
+Tables should be set within the text and should have a clear and rational structure along with consecutive numerical order.
 Do not use internal horizontal and vertical rules.
-Tables should be set within the text and should have a clear and rational structure along with consecutive numerical order.
 All tables should be numbered (1, 2, 3, etc.).
-Give enough information in subtitles so that each table is understandable without reference to the text.
+Give enough information in subtitles so that each table is understandable without referring to the text.
 For each table, please supply a table caption (title) explaining the components of the table.
-Identify any previously published material by giving the original source in the form of a reference at the end of the table caption.
-Tables should be with the captions placed above in limited numbers.
+Identify any previously published material by giving the original source as a reference at the end of the table caption.
 Footnotes to tables should be indicated by superscript lower-case letters (or asterisks for significance values and other statistical data) and included beneath the table body, authors have the sole responsibility for securing the necessary permission.

-Figures/ illustrations should be in high quality art work, within 200-300 dpi.
+Figures/ illustrations should be in high-quality artwork, within 200-300 dpi.
 Ensure that figures are clear, labeled, and of a size that can be reproduced legibly in the journal.
 Figures should be set within the text.
-Following remarks should be applied to the figures:
+The following remarks should be applied to the figures:

--Each figure should have a concise caption describing accurately what the figure depicts.
+-Each figure should have a concise caption (below the Figure) describing accurately what the figure depicts.
 Include the captions in the text of the manuscript.

 -No punctuation is to be placed at the end of the caption.